 The year 197 BCE had been a disaster for Philippos.
 He had lost his army and his last allies, and his generals had been defeated as well.
 But the king had not lost any of his energy.
 When the Dardani invaded Northern Macedonia and believed they could win an easy victory, Philippos managed to assemble a small force and utterly defeated them near Stoboi in Paionia.
 His throne was secure for the moment.

 Meanwhile, King Attalos had died in Pergamum.
 He had been on the throne for 44 years (241-197 BCE).
-He was succeeded by his son Eumenes II, who soon had to deal with a third king active in the region, Antiochos III the Great, king of the Seleucid Empire.
+He was succeeded by his son Eumenes II, who soon had to deal with a third king active in the region, Antiochos III the Great, ruler of the Seleucid Empire.
 Up until now, Antiochos’ Fifth Syrian War against the Ptolemies of Egypt had been a complete success.
 He was now targeting the Ptolemaic possessions in Asia Minor, west of the Taurus Mountains, and managed to capture Ephesos in Ionia this year or the next.
 This brought him close to the territories of Pergamum and Rhodos, who were understandably nervous.
 No doubt they were already thinking about calling upon the Romans again.
 Although relations between Rome and the Seleucid Empire were not bad and Roman diplomatic efforts had paid off in previous years, a new war seemed to be looming.
 Plutarchus even claims this was one of the reasons why Flamininus was eager to make peace with Macedonia.
 This not entirely implausible, but we should keep in mind that Plutarchus, who wrote some three centuries later, had hindsight.